vaibhavsoni630/GET-YOUTUBE-SUBSCRIBERS/README.md

 /subscribers/names - Returns an array of subscribers with only two fields: their name and subscribed channel.

-/subscribers/:id - Returns the specific subscriber with the given id
+/subscribers/:id - Returns the specific subscriber with the given id.

 --**APPLICATION FOLDER STRUCTER**